 This crockpot dressing is made with equal parts cornbread and toasted bread cubes.
 Condensed soup makes the cornbread incredibly moist, and the soup adds extra flavor.
 Use cream of chicken soup or a combination of cream of chicken and cream of celery.
 For a vegetarian option, use all cream of celery soup or cream of mushroom.

 Feel free to use a Jiffy Corn Muffin mix to make the cornbread, or use a basic homemade cornbread.
 The Jiffy mix will make the dressing a little sweeter than a basic Southern cornbread.
-Take a look at the tips and variations for additional ideas for substitutions and ingredients.

 This easy stuffing can be used to stuff vegetables, too!
 Prepare and cook the stuffing and then use it to stuff bell peppers, tomatoes, summer squash, or baked apples.